cloudlinux/cloudlinux-doc/docs/lve_manager/README.md

 You can contact our support team for further assistance anytime by [submitting a ticket in our helpdesk system](https://cloudlinux.zendesk.com/hc/requests/new).

-## LVE Manager
+## CloudLinux Manager

 * [Notifications color codes](/lve_manager/#notifications-color-codes)

-<span class="notranslate">cPanel LVE Manager</span> administrator interface allows monitoring and managing limits for hosts end users, managing packages and monitoring statistics.
+<span class="notranslate">cPanel CloudLinux Manager</span> administrator interface allows monitoring and managing limits for hosts end users, managing packages and monitoring statistics.

 Administrator credentials allow controlling limits for host users.